Rhys-Morris/robots/README.md

 ## Dependencies

-`Node.js` - version BLAH was used for development
+`Node.js`: version `v14.16.0` used for development

 ## Usage

 Clone repository to your local machine.

-Navigate to the directory via the command line.
+Navigate to the root directory via the command line.

 To execute the program: